gentics/mesh/README.md

 #### GraphQL

-If you want to retieve deeply nested data you may use the GraphiQL browser
+If you want to retrieve deeply nested data you may use the GraphiQL browser

 * http://localhost:8080/api/v1/demo/graphql/browser/